Secure-Embedded-Systems/woot2025-GlitchGluck/example3/README.md

 *Note: We do not release the gate-level netlist.*

 - `software/`
   Contains the software applications that run on the processor during simulation.
-This includes the instruction duplication example described in **Section 6.4**.
+This includes the pin verification 5 example described in **Section 6.4**.

 - `fault-free/`
   Contains the fault-free simulation setup.
 This folder includes scan state documentation and the construction of the Dynamic State Transition Graph (DSTG).